its-siobhanx/Google-Cybersecurity/4. Tools of the Trade: Linux and SQL/Module 3.md

 # Navigating the Linux File System

-Understanding the Linux file system hierarchy is crucial for cybersecurity professionals.
 The File System Hierarchy Standard (FHS) defines the structure and organization of files and directories.
 File locations are described by *file paths*, where levels in the hierarchy are separated by forward slashes (`/`).

 ## Root Directory